 We set up a corporate office

-We bought an office space in Provo, Utah and set up our corporate office.
-We now had a headquarters where we could manage and run our different branches.
+We leased an office space in Provo, Utah and set up our Corporate Office.
+We now had a centralized Headquarters where we could manage and run our different locations.

 As we grew, we continued to develop our culture of focusing on others and improving their lives.

-For the second year in a row, Edge expanded it’s operation and opened a new branch.
+For the second year in a row, Edge expanded its operations and opened a new location.

-With successful summers in both our new markets, Kansas and Austin, Edge opened up the Utah branch, while welcoming on new partners and managers.
+With successful years in both our new markets, Kansas and Austin, Edge opened up the Utah branch, while welcoming on new partners and managers.

 We updated our branding and switched from trucks to Ford Transits

-We brough our brand development and design in-house, and updated our logo and upgraded our fleet from trucks to Ford Transits, which set the standard in the industry.
+We brought our Brand Development and Design in-house, updated our logo, and upgraded our fleet from trucks to Ford Transits.
+These moves raised the standard and expectation.

-Tim Richardson and Jake Dupaix joined us, which was soon followed by the founding of eNex Solutions and eNex Support.eNex Solutions and eNex Support began and a new eNex van was created.
+Tim Richardson and Jake Dupaix joined us, which was soon followed by the founding of eNex Solutions and eNex Support.eNex Solutions and eNex Support was founded

 As part of our vision, we created E Entities which was the parent company of Edge, eNex Solutions, and eNex Support.